What Is Phubbing and How Is It Ruining Your Relationship

-The term phubbing was first coined in May 2012 by an Australian advertising agency and became popular by their campaign called ‘Stop Phubbing.’
-So, what does the term phubbing mean?
-It’s a portmanteau of two words-phone and snubbing.
+The term ‘phubbing’ was first coined in May 2012 by an Australian advertising agency and became popular through their campaign called ‘Stop Phubbing.’

 Now, what is phone snubbing?
 Phubbing is phone snubbing.
-It’s the act of snubbing someone by paying attention to your smartphone.
-So, it happens when you start to ignore someone you’re talking with in person in favor of your mobile phone.
+It’s the act of snubbing someone by paying more attention to your smartphone.

 6 signs you or your partner are a phubber

-- From the bathroom to the dinner table- phubbers take their phone almost everywhere.
+- From the bathroom to the dinner table – phubbers take their phone almost everywhere.

 - They immediately reach out for their phone when awkward silence or a lull in the conversation happens.

-4 ways how phubbing ruins your relationship
+4 ways phubbing ruins your relationship

 1. Low marital satisfaction

 Not only is it quite rude to your partner, but phubbing in a marriage can also be particularly detrimental.
-A study found that depression and lower marital satisfaction can result from a couple’s phubbing behavior toward each other.

 2. Poor mental health